Learn what a registered agent is and what they do.

 If forming a limited liability company, the steps will generally be as follows:

-Note: You’ll also need to keep the registered agent information up-to-date when filing your company’s annual report.
+Note: You’ll also need to keep the registered agent information up to date when filing your company’s annual report or biennial report (if your state requires one).

 Recommended: Model Registered Agents Act Definition